 You can issue the SET CONSTRAINTS statement to defer several types of operation at one time.
-Refer to the "SQL Statements" chapter for the syntax of the SET CONSTRAINTS statement.
+Refer to Chapter 12 , "SQL Statements S - Z," for the syntax of the SET CONSTRAINTS statement.

 How Constraints are Enforced

 Constraints are controlled and checked by ALLBASE/SQL once they are defined.
 Once a constraint is placed on a column, ALLBASE/SQL performs the necessary checks each time a value is inserted, altered, or deleted.
 By default, integrity constraints are enforced on a statement level basis.
 That is, if an integrity constraint is not satisfied after the execution of an INSERT, UPDATE, or DELETE statement, then the statement has no effect on the database and an error message is generated.